okTurtles/sbp/README.md

 - `'sbp/filters/domain/add'`
 - `'sbp/filters/selector/add'`

 Since most languages use either single or double-quotes to define strings, most SBP selectors look the same no matter what programming language they're written in.
-Of course, English is assumed to the language the selectors themselves use, as most software is written in English, but it doesn't have to be.
-It is recommended though, because this makes it possible to understand computers no matter where in the world you live, as long as you understand English.
+English is assumed to be the language the selectors are written in, as most software is written in English, but it doesn't have to be.
+It's recommended though, because this makes it possible to understand computers no matter where in the world you live, as long as you understand English.

 ### SBP Features